MGPMalhan/Student-Management-System/README.md

 <h1>Student Management System</h1>

-<p>This project is a simple web-based student management system built with PHP and MySQL.
+<p>This project is a simple web-based student management system built with PHP MySQL & Bootstrap.
 It allows users to view, add, update, and delete student records.</p>

 <h2>Table of Contents</h2>
 <ul>